Leadership

 Jade Amy Tyrrell (she/her)

-Jade has been gratefully sober since 2014 and facilitates Recovery Sangha.
+Jade has been gratefully sober since 2014 and received jukai (lay ordination) in 2023.
 She began practicing at the Zen Center in August of 2018 and finds meditation essential to having a little peace on a daily basis.
 As a member of the sangha and a lifelong student, she looks forward to hearing from others and sharing her own experience of how a spiritual solution can help us face all our challenges.
+For questions about, or support in, recovery, she's available via recovery@zencenternorthshore.org

 Kenho Emily Dashawetz (she/her)